 However, their vaccine has been performing well in these trials, which means that they could eventually license it in other countries.

-The company still has hope to offer their coronavirus vaccine as an alternative to Moderna’s and the Pfizer-BioNTech options.
+The company still has the hope to offer its coronavirus vaccine as an alternative to Moderna’s and the Pfizer-BioNTech options.

 Inovio’s vaccine uses a slightly different technology that doesn’t require cold storage.

 Best Covid-19 Penny Stocks